 Description of Service: District Arts and Education is a non-profit organization that manages a full stack computer science program and certifies students for advanced computer science jobs in industry.
-This project will provide funding for 50 NHPS 11th and 12th graders to complete one of three semesters, Spring, leading to a certificate program in their Skills Academy.
+This project will provide funding for 50 NHPS 11th and 12th graders to complete two of three semesters, Summer and Fall, leading to a certificate program in their Skills Academy.
 Students develop knowledge in four core concepts and skill areas: Digital Live, Digital Foundation, Software Engineering and Content Creation.
 The students will be recruited from all New Haven Public School high schools and will attend the academy afterschool.
 One cohort of 25 students will attend Monday and Wednesday and the other 25 will attend Tuesday and Thursday.
 All 50 will have a lab day on Friday.
 The afternoon session will be 3 hours in length.
+Summer includes five days a week, 5 hours per day for all 50.
+If a student drops the program, a new student can join the next trimester to bring the cohort back to 50.